Confidence Interval

 What is a confidence interval in A/B testing?

 A confidence interval (CI) is a range of values within which the true conversion rate effect is likely to fall with a specified probability.
-A 95% confidence interval means: if you ran this exact test 100 times, approximately 95 of those tests would produce a confidence interval that contains the true effect.
-In A/B testing, a result might show 'Variant B improves CVR by 15% (95% CI: 3% to 27%)' — meaning the true improvement could plausibly be anywhere from 3% to 27%.
+A 95% confidence interval means: if you ran this exact test 100 times with fresh samples each time, approximately 95 of those tests would produce a confidence interval that contains the true effect.
+In A/B testing, a result might show 'Variant B improves CVR by 15% (95% CI: 3% to 27%)' — meaning the true improvement is plausibly anywhere from 3% to 27%, not necessarily 15%.

 What does a wide vs narrow confidence interval mean?

-The width of a confidence interval reflects the precision of your estimate — which is primarily determined by sample size.
-A narrow CI (e.g., 14%–16% improvement) means you have a precise estimate of the true effect.
+The width of a confidence interval reflects the precision of your estimate — primarily determined by sample size.
+A narrow CI (e.g., 14%–16% improvement) means you have a precise estimate and can act confidently on the magnitude of the effect.
 A wide CI (e.g., 2%–28%) means high uncertainty — the true effect could be anywhere in that range.
-Wide confidence intervals are typical in underpowered tests (insufficient sample size).
-They don't necessarily mean the result is wrong, but they mean you should be cautious about acting on it.
+Wide confidence intervals are typical in underpowered tests (insufficient sample size or short run time).
+They don't necessarily mean the result is wrong, but they mean you should be cautious about acting on the specific magnitude.

 Should I use p-value or confidence interval to judge A/B test results?

 Use both — they provide complementary information.
 P-value tells you whether the result is statistically significant (unlikely to be random noise).
 Confidence interval tells you the magnitude and precision of the effect.
 A statistically significant result with a very wide CI might technically be significant but practically uncertain.
-A result where the lower bound of the CI is still above your MDE is more compelling than one where the CI spans from near-zero to very large.
-Together, they give you significance AND practical meaning.
+The most actionable test result is: (1) statistically significant p-value AND (2) lower bound of CI still above your minimum threshold for implementation.
+Together, they give you both significance and practical confidence.